All Episodes

 Well, you know what?

-I'm glad you called about this because uh while it might appear to you that they give themselves Oscars and stuff, listen to them.
+I'm glad you called about this because while it might appear to you that they give themselves Oscars and stuff, listen to them.

-Nomination's a big deal.
+Nomination is a big deal.

 But listen to all of these people when they win.

-They all praise the other nominees, they all express regret for winning, uh embarrassment for winning or what have you.
+They all express regret for winning, embarrassment for winning, or what have you.

 Hollywood is filled with people who outwardly and publicly criticize the competition involved in the Oscars.

-Best actor, how dare we?
+How dare we?

-They're happy to accept it when they win it, though.
+They are happy to accept it when they win it, though.

-And they parade around and they hold those Oscars and they go to the after parties and they're proud as they can be, waving them around.
+And they parade around and they hold those Oscars and they go to the after parties and they're proud as they can be waving them around.

 But they try to make people think they're embarrassed by the competition.